cvillecsteele/mithras/website/guide1.md

 resource are its name and it's associated handler, which are specified by the `name` and the `module` properties, respectively.

+Resources have module-specific settings in the `params` property, which is a javascript object whose definition is handler-dependent.

+In this case, the `params` for a security group include `secgroup`, `tags` and `ingress`.
+You can find documentation for handlers in the the API <a href="api.html">Reference</a>.

+### Keypair resource

+Next we need an SSH key:

+    // Define a keypair resource for the instance var rKey = {
+        name: "key"
+        module: "keypairs"
+        skip: (ensure === 'absent') // Don't delete keys
+        params: {
+            region: defaultRegion
+            ensure: ensure
+            key: {
+                KeyName: keyName
+            }
+            savePath: os.expandEnv("$HOME/.ssh/" + keyName + ".pem")
+        }
+    };

-Next, we set a `skip` property on the resource.
+We set a `skip` property on this resource.
 This is an optional property, and in this case it's set to `true` if the `ensure` variable has a value ot `"absent"`.
 When this resource is applied to a catalog later in this script, this `skip` property will indicate that it